 New walk-in and urgent care facilities have recently opened in many areas of the state or have increased the services they offer on-site.
 They also often operate at convenient hours.
 This can make walk-in centers or urgent care facilities a wise option if you need non-emergency care, versus a much more expensive emergency room visit.

 Pleas refer to the list of approved walk-in centers.
 Once this change becomes effective on January 1, 2020, the list will be updated to include urgent care facilities.

 Hearing Aids.
-In accordance with Maine state mandates, the Health Trust Board recently voted to expand coverage for hearing aids under the POS and PPO plans to include coverage for adults age 19 and older.
+In accordance with Maine state mandates, the Health Trust Board recently voted to expand coverage for hearing aids to include coverage for adults age 19 and older.
 Hearing aids will be covered when medically necessary, limited to one hearing aid per hearing impaired ear, every 36 months.